-- 1. The focus on SMEs with employees excludes many women entrepreneurs who are more likely to be solo entrepreneurs or self-employed without employees but often with subcontractors: - 2.
+- 1. The focus on SMEs with employees excludes many women entrepreneurs who are more likely to be solo entrepreneurs or self-employed without employees but often with sub-contractors; - 2.
 The focus on loans is challenging given women entrepreneurs' attitudes and experience of debt; - 3.
-The focus on technological innovation excludes the majority of women-led businesses: - 4.
+The focus on technological innovation excludes the majority of women-led businesses; - 4.
 Women need different forms of support and advice, and more intensive one-on-one supports - 5.
 With some adaptations, current programs, investments in the Women Entrepreneurship Strategy (WES) and innovations across the ecosystem, can be leveraged, replicated and scaled to better meet the needs of women entrepreneurs. - 6.
-Ensure gender and diversity analysis is applied to data being collected and shared on COVID 19, programs being developed, their uptake and impact.
+Ensure gender and diversity analysis is applied not only to data being collected and shared on COVID 19, programs being developed, their uptake and impact, but how funding is being allocated across newly announced supports.
 Continue to advance Gender and Diversity playbook, training and transparency for funding agencies.
+We want to ensure that the support resources are being allocated fairly across the women entrepreneurship ecosystem.